eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/116-using_refactoring/000-index.md

 #### Note:

-Refactoring options will only be available from within PHP Explorer view and not from Navigator view.
+Refactoring options will only be available from within Project Explorer view and not from Navigator view.
 Using the Navigator view's move/rename functions will not update any referenced instances of the file/element.

 <!--note-end-->